mindmatters/viewr/README.md

 Viewr provides for a generic description format for SQL views and functions, and creates or drops them, resolving dependencies on the way.

+It currently has a dependency on Sequel for accessing the database to create SQL views.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, adjusting the version number as wanted:

-    gem 'viewr'
+    gem 'viewr', github: 'mindmatters/viewr', tag: 'v0.0.6'

 and then execute:

     $ bundle install

-Or install system-wide:

-    $ gem install viewr

 ## Usage